Amendments of the Danish Lease Act impose high demands on lessors

 IUNO’s opinion

-The amendments in the Danish Lease Act have been widely criticized by the lessors.
-The lessors state that the housing standards in general will drop, because the lessors are forced to pay for a complete renovation themselves.
+Lessors have widely criticized the amendments in the Danish Lease Act.
+They state that housing standards will drop in general because the lessors are forced to pay for a complete renovation themselves.
 Furthermore, even minor mistakes regarding the mandatory survey can have great financial consequences for the lessors, who risk losing their claim of ordinary renovation when the lessees are moving out.

-The imposition of the mandatory survey causes an increased administrative burden to the lessors, but at the same time the survey clarifies the premises’ condition before the lessee moves in.
+The imposition of the mandatory survey increases the lessors' administrative burden, but at the same time, the survey clarifies the premises’ condition before the lessee moves in.
 Hopefully, this will lead to quicker terminations when the lessee moves out and fewer conflicts about the premises’ condition.

 However, it is possible that the amendment stating that the lessor can only demand ordinary renovation when it is necessary can cause conflicts, because there is no common practice stating when a renovation is necessary.